tarql24/Newspaper-Scraper/README.md

 # Newspaper-Scraper

-This app allows users to view News articles http://www.echojs.com/,
+This app allows users to view News articles http://www.echojs.com/, we used the scrape function to grab the lastest news from the site.
+I was able to get it to pull from [LA Times here](https://www.latimes.com/latest), but it stopped working so I reverted to a simpler site to grab data from.

 ### Dependencies